Walkable urban neighbourhoods – Freeing up potential for sustainable and active travel by improving walking and its connections with public transport

 For more information about Gothenburg city

-In each of the study areas respectively selected neighbhourhoods there will be a set of research methods empoyed in order to study different aspects of walkability in urban settings.
+In each of the study areas respectively selected neighbhourhoods there has been a set of research methods empoyed in order to study different aspects of walkability in urban settings.
 A research framework was developed in order to facilitate our mixed-methods approach.
+Finally a set of policy implications was published, you can download them here

 Our first WalkUrban paper discusses perceived walkability and was elaborated in parallel to developing our conceptual framework and prior to the development of our research methods.
 The paper is published open access in Transport Review, and can be downloaded here.